Frijol/onboarding/GLOSSARY.md

 ## git
 A tool for version control

+## LGTM
+Looks good to me (often used as a concise review on a pull request)

 ## linting
 The process (often through an automatic 'linter') of ensuring that a codebase adheres to syntax and style guidelines